What is a DDA compliant Ramp? - Compliance with Disability Discrimination Act

 What is considered reasonable disabled access?

-This is dependent on the type of building being reviewed.
+The requirements for reasonable disabled access depend on the type of building being assessed.

 Private Dwellings